 If you have any questions, feel free to drop them in the comments below this article.

-If you are curious to find out how to integrate Coil into your own WordPress website or blog, you can find my in-depth guide for this on the XRP Community Blog.
+If you are curious to find out how to integrate Coil into your own WordPress website or blog, check out my step-by-step guide on how to do it.